2015 In’s & Out’s Of Home Design

 Martyn Lawrence Bullard’s Los Angeles clients are moving back to buying antiques…and mixing them with pieces from other eras, perhaps an 18th-century commode paired with a 1960s Italian Lucite chair and a contemporary piece of photographic art in a gilded, neoclassical frame.”

-Winning Windowsalwovenroman_powerrisetwoone_bedroom
+Winning Windows

 “Window treatments are invaluable for making a room’s design look finished,” says Morse.
 “John Phifer Marrs in Dallas told me that he likes natural grass shades, because they’re relaxed but ‘dressed.’
 Hunter’s Alustra® Woven Textures® feature combinations of fibers that gently filter light, provide the same feeling,” Morse says.